DinaTaklit/JavaScript-The-Hard-Parts-v2/README.md

 - Which is our Higher Order Function? => The outer function that takes in a function
 - Which is our Callback Function?
 The inner function we insert inside the outer function

+### 2.3 Higher-order functions

+- Takes in a function or passes out a function

+#### Callbacks and Higher Order Functions simplify our code and keep it DRY

+- **Declarative readable code**: Map, filter, reduce - the most readable way to write code to work with data
+- **Pro interview prep**: One of the most popular topics to test in interview both for Codesmith and mid/senior level job interviews
+- **Asynchronous JavaScript**: Callbacks are a core aspect of async JavaScript, and are under-the-hood of promises, async/await

 ## Credits

 All credits goes for front end master course javascript-hard-parts-v2/ by Will Sentance